theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

     To download data from a remote repository, use the **Explore** or **Repositories** features.
     See the [Downloading Files](downloading_files.md) section for full instructions.

-!!!
-Note
+!!! note "Project ID and Deletion Behaviour"

+    Each project is assigned a unique, randomly generated ID based on HPC-themed name.
+    This ID appears in the URL and is used internally to reference the project.
+    **It cannot be changed** after creation.

-    Deleting a project removes it from the application UI — but all downloaded or uploaded files remain safely stored on disk or in the remote repository.
+    Deleting a project will remove it from the OnDemand Loop interface, but **does not delete** any associated files:

+    - Downloaded files remain on disk.
+    - Uploaded files remain in the remote repository.

+    You can manually clean up downloaded data from disk if needed.

 ### Project Folder Structure